 If you extend your stay, remember to extend your insurance as well.

 If you're not insured, you may have to pay many 1000s of dollars up-front for medical care.
 Expatriates and travellers without appropriate insurance are personally liable for covering medical and associated costs they incur.
 Many people have found themselves financially burdened paying these costs.
 The Australian Government won't pay for your medical treatment or evacuation overseas.

 If you're planning to work overseas, early preparation is essential.

 Find out the conditions, rules and regulations before you leave Australia to obtain a:

 - working visa

 Some countries have specific entry and exit requirements, including vaccinations.
 Check the visa requirements of all the destinations you may live in or visit.
-Remember to also check those countries you transit through on your way to your final destination.
+Remember to check the countries you transit through to your final destination.

 Contact the nearest embassy, high commission or consulate of the country where you want to work.
 Some countries need your prospective employer to sponsor you before you can get a work permit or visa.

-Failing to get the right working visa or permit before you start your job may be a crime and could result in being arrested, jailed or deported.
-A tourist visa may not allow you to undertake any form of work, including voluntary or unpaid activities.
+Failing to get the right working visa or permit before starting your job may be a crime and result in being arrested, jailed or deported.
+A tourist visa may not allow you to undertake any work, including voluntary or unpaid activities.